GSA/challenges-and-prizes/_challenges/1071-top-prize.md

 <ol type="1">
 <li>Agree to assume any and all risks and waive claims against the federal government and its related entities, except in the case of willful misconduct, for any injury, death, damage, or loss of property, revenue, or profits, whether direct, indirect, or consequential, arising from their participation in this prize contest, whether the injury, death, damage, or loss arises through negligence or otherwise.</li>
 <li>Agree to obtain liability insurance, or demonstrate financial responsibility, in the amount of $500,000, for claims by (a) a third party for death, bodily injury, or property damage, or loss resulting from an activity carried out in connection with participation in a challenge, with the Census Bureau named as an additional insured under the registered participant’s insurance policy, and (b) the Federal Government for damage or loss to Government property resulting from such activity.</li>
-<li>Agree to indemnify the Federal Government against third party claims for damages arising from or related to Challenge activities.
+<li>Agree to indemnify the Federal Government against third party claims for damages arising from or related to Challenge activities.</li>
 <li>May not be a judge of the challenge, or any other party involved with the design, production, execution, or distribution of the Challenge or the immediate family of such a party (i.e., spouse, parent, step-parent, child, or step-child). </li>
 <li>Applicants must understand that it is their sole responsibility to review and understand their employers’ policies regarding eligibility to participate in this prize challenge.
 If applicants are participating in violation of employee policies, they may be disqualified from entering and/or receiving prizes.
 The Census Bureau disclaims any and all liability or responsibility for disputes arising between an employee and their employer related to the competition, and prizes will only be awarded in compliance with the employer's policies.</li>
   </ol>